PopovEvgeniy/fntbuilder/readme.txt

 Description and usage

 This program let you create a font for MUGEN game engine.
-This program takes 3 command line arguments: graphic file, text file, font file.
+This program takes 3 command line arguments: a graphic file, text file, font file.

 Exit codes